hexpm/hexpm/lib/hexpm_web/templates/docs/publish.html.md

 A credential in a published package is exposed the moment it ships, because the release is downloadable and mirrored, so rotating the credential is the fix even after the package is corrected.

-If a package deliberately ships secret-like values, such as test fixtures, suppress those paths with the `:secret_scan` package option:
+If a package deliberately ships secret-like values, such as test fixtures, suppress those paths with the `:secret_scan` package option.
+Publishing this metadata requires Hex 2.5.2 or later:

 ```elixir
 def project do